What Federal Annuitants Need to Know About the FEHB Program and Medicare

-- Annuitants with Medicare Parts A and B who pay regular premium rates.
-These tables include not only the FEHB premium, but also the Part B Medicare premium.
+- Annuitants with Medicare Parts A and B who pay regular premium rates, which include not only the FEHB premium, but also the Part B Medicare premium.

-- Annuitants with Medicare Parts A and B who will pay higher "income-tested" rates.
-These tables include not only the FEHB premium, but also a higher Part B Medicare premium.
+- Annuitants with Medicare Parts A and B who will pay higher "income-tested" rates, which include not only the FEHB premium, but also a higher Part B Medicare premium.

 - Annuitants who have only Part A of Medicare, the hospital benefit.
 You can compare these to see how much you gain, or in most cases lose, by paying the Part B premium.